Vincenius/bsky-embed/README.md

   Open the URL of your feed.
 Open the Developer tools and go to the network tab.
 Find the call from bluesky to the `getFeedGenerator`.
 It should show the feed id.<br/><br/>
   <img src="https://github.com/Vincenius/bsky-embed/assets/43953403/604fc30c-4c19-4391-aca3-663505c09345" alt="screenshot of the developer tools">
 </details>
+- `search`: the search term you want to use for displaying the result feed.
+It works with hashtags.

 ### Optional
 - `limit`: how many posts you want to load (default = 10)